-Step 2: Find a local doctor
+Step 2: Find a foreign doctor

-I give experiential referrals much more weight than some international accreditation program, because the doctor or hospital pays such programs for inclusion on their referral lists.
-Would you rather see a doctor a local has experience with, or a doctor who has paid to be on list?
+I give experiential referrals much more weight than some international accreditation program, because the doctor or hospital pays to be on referral lists.
+Would you rather see a doctor trusted by locals, or a doctor who has paid to be on a list?

 Make sure the doctor you chose is fluent in English.

-Or, let’s say you feel like you might have something like bronchitis and you feel you may need antibiotics.
+Or, let’s say you feel like you might have something rather urgent, like bronchitis and you feel you may need antibiotics.
 Some cities have doctor’s offices that will take you right away.